Teatime with Mrs. Joho - Review of 2021's National Hot Tea Month

 Thankfully, by the time January 1st rolled around, I had 31 teas listed to try and then some.
 At least my list has already started for next year!

 Following the same outline I’m doing for the Twinings sample box article, I will do brief discussions under each tea instead of writing 31 separate articles and linking them to this one.
 I will first give my initial reaction from when I originally tried it (which I’ll pretty much take from my posts on social media) and then I’ll give my final take when I try it again.

 Make sure to check back here to see which tea I had and gave my final reaction to.

 If you’ve had any of these teas (or all of them), I would love to hear what you think.
 If there’s a tea you love and don’t see it on this list, please tell me about it, so I can add it for next year.
 You can do so by contacting me at email@example.com.
-Also, don’t forget, I'm not getting paid to promote any of these products or any articles that may be used in this post.
+Also, don’t forget, I'm not getting paid to promote any of these products or any articles or books that may be used in this post.
 To learn more, please check out my Policies page.
 Lastly, any photos used in this post are mine, unless noted.

 Take care and drink on!

 Initial Reaction: Now, I will admit that when my buddy, Marc, recommended this tea to me I was a little hesitant in trying it.
 Sometime ago, I had black tea from England that I did not enjoy at all.
 However, after taking the first sip of this tea, I was definitely proven wrong!
 (Maybe because it was from Ireland!
 Haha!
 Just kidding!)
 It still had that burnt/bitterness taste of black tea, but it wasn’t overpowering.
 And I got a nice little jolt from it!